 Delve into the history of one of the country's most famous clans - you might even find you've got some ancestral connections of your own.

 Head to Broadford, a village with a range of craft outlets.
-From Broadford, take the B8083 to Elgol, where there is a signposted walk from the car park on the hill before the harbour.
-The first part of the walk is gentle and you can enjoy magnificent views of the Cuillin hills across Loch Scavaig.
+From Broadford, take the B8083 to Elgol, where there is plenty of space to park your car.
+From here you can take a walk and enjoy magnificent views of the Cuillin hills across Loch Scavaig.

 Time to experience the majesty of Skye!
 Today you'll get to see some of the most iconic Scottish landscapes and explore Skye's thrilling past and stunning natural heritage.